Raman Spectroscopy: Identifying Peaks Associated with Breast Cancer Pathophysiology to Diagnose Cancerous Tissue

 Showing items related by title, author, creator and subject.

 Busch, Stephanie M. (Kalamazoo College, 2004)Breast cancer is one of the most common forms of cancer in women in the western world.
-Estrogen has been shown to play a key role in the development and progression of breast cancer with 2/3 of tumors expressing ...
+In most cases, breast cancer is estrogen dependent, and treatment with estrogen antagonists such as Tamoxifen, Fulvestrant, and ...